dpshelio/debugging-workshop/README.md

 1. Navigate to
    [https://github.com/Cambridge-ICCS/summer-school-debugging](https://github.com/Cambridge-ICCS/summer-school-debugging)
 2. Click on the `+` icon to create a new on branch `main`
    ![chromesetup01](imgs/chrome-setup-01.png)

-3. This will open a new tab in your browser with a VSCode interface connected to the GitHub codespace.
+3. This will open a new tab in your browser with a Visual Studio Code interface connected to the GitHub codespace.
 You are now ready to start the course! :tada:
    ![chromesetup02](imgs/chrome-setup-02.png)

 </details>